 With that in mind, here is a more detailed way to set up text in church for your ministry, to streamline your communication efforts.

 Let us suppose that your annual fundraising event for your church is coming closer.
 You want to use SMS to increase attendance and thus raise more funds for your church.
 Here is an example of how to go about it.

 - Step 1.
 Send out a bulk SMS to all the members of your congregation.
 In that, briefly outline the proposed event and call for volunteers.
 Interested members can text back to the same message, with the keyword ‘Volunteer;.

 - Step 2.
 Talk to each sign up via peer-to peer texts to see how exactly they would like to be involved.
 Eg. “Hi Jane, thanks for signing up to be a volunteer.
 Would you like to help with the organizing committee or the creative team?“

 - Step 3.
-Based on their responses, assign them to a team, segment their contacts in your phone book and send out bulk SMS with relevant texts to each group.
+Based on their responses, assign them to a team, segment their contacts in your contact list and send out bulk SMS with relevant texts to each group.

 - Step 4.
 Send out updates using bulk SMS to your congregation about the progress to keep them involved.